 FOLLOW UP Whether you need a software or a pen and paper it is vital to always follow up, to see how people are doing, to care genuinely and not to call only when you need something.
 If you need a software solution, check out Contactually!

 CARE Do you really care or you are just asking in order to say something or look smart?
 Because the difference is much more obvious than you know it.

 (HOW CAN I HELP, WHAT ARE YOU STRUGGLING WITH AT THE MOMENT…ETC.)

 Everyone you meet is struggling with something, no matter how much money they are making and how big their business it.
-And no matter how small, poor or unsucessful you may be, there is always at least one thing in which you can have a say and really help someone out.
-It can be fixing a car, opening the door, preparing coffee, or anything literally that you do better compared to them.
-Don’t focus on you weaknesses, focus on your strenghts!
+And no matter how small, poor or unsuccessful you may be, there is always at least one thing in which you can have a say and really help someone out.
+It can be fixing a car, opening the door, preparing coffee, or anything literally that you do better in comparison to them.

 PRESIDENT CLINTON LESSONS